particle-iot/docs/src/content/guide/tools-and-features/console.md

 ## Rollout Firmware

-One of the most significant benefits of your organization Console is being able to roll out firmware to groups of devices, all from one place.
+One of the most significant benefits of your Console is being able to roll out firmware to groups of devices, all from one place.
 This opens up tremendous possibilities for your IoT product: you now have the power to continuously improve how a customer's device operates after purchase.
 In addition, over-the-air (OTA) firmware updates can provide you additional flexibility in the manufacturing process.
 Specifically, you may continue to develop firmware between the time of manufacturing and shipping your product to customers, and send the latest firmware to your customers on setup of their device.

 ### Preparing a binary